mschwerhoff/pp20-terminology/terminology.md

 synchronized
 :   Java keyword, enforcing mutual exclusion for a critical section via some object's intrinsic lock.

+throughput
+:   An evaluation metric for pipelines.
+Throughput measures the amount of work (e.g. CPU instructions) that can be done by a pipeline in a given period of time.

 thread
 :   In general, an independent (i.e. capable of running in parallel) unit of computation that executes a piece of code.
 The concept of threads exists on various levels: hardware (CPU), operating systems, programming languages.
 In Java, also an instance of the `Thread` class.